Amsterdam won't enforce coffee shop tourist ban-mayor

 The current Dutch government has stopped short of repealing a ban that was welcomed by southern provinces in the Netherlands where officials complained of traffic problems caused by drug tourists from Belgium and Germany.

-From January 1, Amsterdam will impose some restrictions on cannabis use.
-Coffee shops will have to be at least 250 meters (yards) from schools.
+From Jan.
+1, Amsterdam will impose some restrictions on cannabis use.
+Coffee shops will have to be at least 250 metres (yards) from schools.
 The city is also considering prohibiting use in public playgrounds.
+(Reporting By Thomas Escritt.
+Editing by Anthony Deutsch)